Zhaoshan-Duan/nn-go/README.md

 This project uses a layer-first approach (rather than a neuron-first approach) for efficiency and simplicity, leveraging Go's strengths with slices and arrays.

 For layers with fewer than 1000 neurons, the current sequential implementation is efficient and simple.
 For larger layers, I consider parallelizing the forward pass using goroutines to improve performance.

+The network uses a simple constructor pattern for clarity and rapid prototyping.
+I consider reconfigure this into a builder pattern in the future.
+In the network, layers are stored as pointers with the MLP struct.
+This allows in-place updates and avoid unnecessary copying of large structs.

 ## Roadmap